How to Plan a U.S. History Road Trip (and make it fun!)

 You can also take a water taxi over to Fort McHenry.
 The defense of Fort McHenry in the Battle of Baltimore inspired Francis Scott Key to write the Star Spangled Banner.

+If you have time, be sure to explore the African American history of Baltimore.
 Whatever you do, don’t miss breakfast at Miss Shirley’s.

 Philadelphia (2 days)